Devesh-Hooda/Customer-Churn-IBM-EDA/README.md

 - **Algorithm**: LightGBM for efficient churn prediction
 - **Performance**: ROC-AUC score: 0.8417 ; Accuracy 0.7984
 - **Feature Importance**: Identified key drivers of churn -
-- **Production Ready**: Model optimized for real-time scoring in business applications

 ---

 ## CRITICAL BUSINESS INSIGHTS

-# There are some assumptions in the Python Code - 20% profit margin on services & assignment of tier on 50/100 margin (this is subject to change dependin on the preconditions.
+# There are some assumptions in the Python Code - 20% profit margin on services & assignment of tier on 50/100 margin (this is subject to change dependin on the preconditions).

-### The Revenue Emergency
+### The Revenue Crisis
 - **30.5% of monthly revenue** is lost to churn ($139,130 monthly)
 - **High-value customers** are leaving at 28% rate - double the acceptable threshold
 - **253 high-value customers** at immediate risk of churn